rdevans87/OOP_TeamProfileGenerator/README.md

 ## Usage

-Invoke the application by using the following command:
+Invoke the application by using the following command: `node index.js`

-`node index.js`

 * A sample HTML file generated using the application

 ## Directory Structure

-It is recommended that you start with a directory structure that looks like the following example:

 ```md
 __tests__/			// jest tests